telerik/blazor-docs/components/chart/drilldown.md

 The Telerik UI for Blazor Chart supports drilldown functionality for exploring data.

-The drilldown function allows users to click on a point (bar, pie segment, etc.) in order to navigate to a different view.
-The new view usually contains finer grained data about the selected item, like breakdown by product of the selected category.
+The drill-down feature allows the users to click on a point (for example, bar, pie segment, and more) to navigate to a different view that contains finer-grained data about the selected data point, like breakdown by product of the selected category.
+The view hierarchy can be displayed in a Breadcrumb for easier navigation back to previous views.

 The view hierarchy can be displayed in a breadcrumb for easy navigation back to previous views.